 How many people like the IRS?
 According to Facebook, it's almost 110,000!
 Does it bother you that the Internal Revenue Service is more popular than you are?

 If you regularly use social media outlets to stay in touch with friends and follow people or businesses that you find interesting and relevant, consider adding the Internal Revenue Service as part of your social media interaction.
 Not everyone is comfortable with contacting the IRS on social media, but consider the advantages.
-Social media provides more channels for you to access useful information and advice regarding your taxes, and allows you to address questions without burning up your cell phone minutes while waiting on hold.
-As the tax filing date grows nearer and more people wonder about the impacts of the 2017 Tax Cuts and Jobs Act and 2018 Bipartisan Budget Act on their tax returns, that access becomes invaluable.
+Social media provides more channels for you to access useful information and advice regarding your taxes, and it allows you to address questions without burning up your cell phone minutes while waiting on hold.
+As the tax-filing date grows nearer and more people wonder about the impact of the 2017 Tax Cuts and Jobs Act on their tax returns, that access becomes invaluable.

 The IRS has a social media presence in the following places:

-Facebook – The IRS Facebook page was established in 2010 and contains useful tabs on topics such as Tax Scams and the Taxpayer Bill of Rights, as well as information about the newer health care reporting requirements established by the Affordable Care Act.
+Facebook – The IRS Facebook page, established in 2010, contains useful tabs on topics such as Tax Scams and Tax Reform.
 General news and information are available for both individual taxpayers and those who prepare returns for others.
 Use your smartphone, computer, or tablet to get the information you need to find all of your potential deductions and to complete your taxes.

 Twitter – Be proactive about getting updated tax information, news, and tips by subscribing to one or more of the IRS Twitter accounts.
 If you are a tax preparer, try @IRStaxpros to receive updated news that you can use. @IRSnews provides useful tax updates and helpful tips to individual taxpayers.